 - 5.1.
-Each sample submitted in conformity with paragraphs 3.2.2. and 3.2.3. above shall meet the specifications set forth in paragraphs 6. to 7. of this Regulation in every respect before approval can be granted. - 5.2.
+Each sample submitted in conformity with paragraphs 3.2.4 and 3.2.5 above shall meet the specifications set forth in paragraphs 6. to 7. of this Regulation in every respect before approval can be granted. - Deleted: 3

+5.2.
 An approval number shall be assigned to each type approved.
 Its first two digits (at present 00 corresponding to the 00 series of amendments which entered into force on XXX) shall indicate the series of amendments incorporating the most recent major technical amendments made to the Regulation at the time of issue of the approval.
-The same Contracting Party shall not assign the same number to another type of Child Restraint System covered by this Regulation. - 5.3.
-Notice of approval or of extension or refusal of approval of a Child Restraint System pursuant to this Regulation shall be communicated to the Parties to the Agreement which apply this Regulation by means of a form conforming to the model in Annex 1 to this Regulation.
+The same Contracting Party shall not assign the same number to another type of Child Restraint System covered by this Regulation.